PLHC/order-book/README.md

 # Further development

 **Communicating deals to concerned clients:** currently RandomizerClient updates its view on trades by getting its new request rejected when they versioned older than the current state of the order.
 The market should notify the concerned traders of a deal.

-**Streaming tick data:** similarly, all the action happening on the market should be streamed to enable client to build bots.
+**Streaming tick data:** similarly, all the action happening on the market should be streamed to enable clients to build bots.

-**Implementing market makers bots from the tick data:** in the current simulation only one client is connected, more should be added and with more advanced behaviors.
+**Implementing market makers bots from the tick data:** in the current simulation only one client is connected, more should be added and with automated behaviors, e.g., Market makers.

 **Using ordered map instead of linked lists:** the time complexity to insert an order in the orderbook is O(number of orders in Orderbook).
 By using a Map and a Linked List for each price in the Map, the performance would be improved as